dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 # How to Boost Barcode Read Rate

 This article describes how the Dynamsoft Barcode Reader SDK (hereafter referred to as "DBR") is designed and how to adjust parameters to achieve a high barcode [read rate](#read-rate).
-Do bear in mind that [accuracy](#accuracy) and [speed](#speed) may not be ideal when speed is the first priority
+Do bear in mind that [accuracy](#accuracy) and [speed](#speed) may not be ideal when speed is the first priority.

 ## Processings before Localizing Barcode Zones